scottyhq/blog/articles/ROI_PAC_ON_MAC.md

 make install
 ```

 Be sure to download the actual orbit files through the Delft Institute for Earth-oriented Space Research (DEOS) [website](http://www.deos.tudelft.nl/ers/precorbs/).
-In SAR_CONFIG, set `SAR_ODR_DIR=path-to-downloaded-files`.
+In `SAR_CONFIG`, set `SAR_ODR_DIR=path-to-downloaded-files`.
 Select OrbitType=ODR to process with these orbits.

 #### HDR Orbits